 Device Authorization Grant (Device Flow)¶

-This is an OAuth 2.0 extension that enables OAuth clients to request user authorization from applications on,
+Device flow is an OAuth 2.0 extension that lets clients sign in to applications in,

 - Input constrained devices

 Such devices include smart TVs, printers, and gaming consoles.
 Device flow instructs the user to review the authorization request on a secondary device, such as a smartphone.

 The device flow does not require two-way communication between the OAuth client and the device.
 It guides the end user to another device to complete the sign in process.

 (A) — The client sends an access request including its client identifier to the authorization server.

 (B) — The authorization server issues a device code, an end user code, and an end user verification URI.